 Trains to Regensburg from München Hauptbahnhof and Munich Airport

 From central Munich (München Hauptbahnhof) and Munich Airport (MUC) only local trains allow for direct connections to Regensburg (and these are faster than the high-speed trains that require connections en route).
 Furthermore, local trains are not only cheaper but allow the use of various discount tickets including the Bayern-Ticket.
-(The Bayern Ticket can be bought online from German Railways by making a standard enquiry and picking the savings fare option or directly in German only from Deutsche Bahn.)
+(The Bayern Ticket can be bought online from German Railways as one of the regional tickets (or directly in German only from Deutsche Bahn.)

 Hourly trains run directly from Munich Hauptbahnhof to Regensburg in 90 minutes.
 From Munich Airport, take Bus 635 to Freising station and continue from Freising by direct local Regional Express (RE) train to Regensburg – the total traveling time is once again 90 minutes.